hv275/PennyBot/README.txt

 					level cap, but advise against caps for ATTACK and DEFENCE stats, as these are effectively a player's overall points.

-	Seating arrangements?
-Due to the usual nature of pennying, you can only really target those nearby, unless you walk around.
+	Seating arrangements?(Done)	Due to the usual nature of pennying, you can only really target those nearby, unless you walk around.
 A way i think we could potentially mimick this is to restrict people to pennying only those who are "seated" adjacent and diagonal to themselves.
 An ability such as check_neighbours could allow for a player